This statement was last reviewed on 23rd January 2025.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This statement was prepared on 8th March 2024.
+This statement was prepared on 23rd January 2025.
 It is based on:

 - Technical assessment of the website content management system (CMS), design, layout, navigation and functionality by Frank, our website developers.
+This assessment was carried out on 20th January 2025.

 Website browsers